-Cole could have laughed.
-If he had, she would have hung up and not felt the least bit bad about it.
+Stahl could have laughed.
+If he had, Garcia would have hung up and not felt the least bit bad about it.
 Instead, he said, “Explain it to me.
 I’m on the clock, so I’ve got twelve hours to kill.
 If I’m not talking to you, I’ve got to go out in the heat and pull over cars.
 You’re a tax payer in the city of Trinton, right?
 Get your money’s worth.”

 Garcia wondered how to explain when it didn’t even make sense to her?
-At least Cole knew Sophia.
+At least Stahl knew Sophia.
 Maybe he would get it.
 “She didn’t clean the house for me, she cleaned it for her.
 You know me.
 Do you honestly think I give a wild rat’s ass if the towels are level on the towel rack?”

 “Does it bother you that they are?”

 “Yes.
 No. Fuck.
 Here’s the thing, Stahl.
 When she makes everything perfect, it puts the pressure on me to keep it perfect.
 And I can’t.
 I can’t do anything but fuck things up.”

 “She doesn’t say anything about it.
 She just refolds the towel.
 And it drives me fucking nuts.”

 Stahl made affirmative noises, and she could picture him nodding on the other end of the line.
 Garcia figured he was about to say something annoyingly reasonable.